phibry/phibry/README.md

 ## Hi, I'm Phil

-I work as a software engineer and am passionate about web development and data science.
+I work as a software engineer and am passionate about software development and data science.

 ### Languages